isabella232/mobile-services.pt-BR/help/android/configuration/hit-batching.md

 >[!IMPORTANT]
 >
->Para usar o agrupamento de ocorrências, você **deve** ativar o rastreamento offline e ter o SDK versão 4.1 ou posterior
+>To use hit batching, you must enable offline tracking and have SDK version 4.1 or later ****

 To enable hit batching, update your `ADBMobileConfig.json` file and specify a value for `batchLimit`: